Gingerbreadfork/tron-goblin-node/README.md

 `tron-goblin-node` is a workspace of small, focused crates that reproduce java-tron's behaviour piece by piece.
-The goal is one binary you can point at a peer and have it stay in lockstep with the java-tron reference implementation — same hashes, same state roots, same RPC responses.
+The goal is one binary you can point at a peer and have it stay in lockstep with the java-tron reference implementation — same hashes, same state, same RPC responses.

 Concretely, this means: